 A single large tree can produce enough clean oxygen to support four people, according to the Arbor Day Foundation.
-So the answer is simple: There can never be too many.
+So how many trees in a grove?
+The answer is simple: There can never be too many.

 Planting trees is our way of doubling the positive environmental impact that your laboratory makes when you put a filtered hood where a traditional hood may have otherwise gone.
 Much like a tree converting CO2 into oxygen, filtered fume hoods turn chemically contaminated air into clean, life-sustaining air.

 For some laboratory applications, filtered hoods are the best way to save energy as well.
 Since standard fume hoods pump your heated or air-conditioned air out of the building, they’re often the largest energy drain (and the largest utility expense) for organizations that support a scientific lab.
 That’s another way filtered fume hoods help your lab leave a much smaller carbon footprint while lowering energy bills.